 However, to make it easier for those of you who would rather see what you’re doing to get a better understanding of how to use a metronome, look below as it’s laid out in tablature for you to see:

 If you feel that either:

 - This exercise is becoming too easy for you.

 - b) This exercise is becoming slightly boring.

-You’re welcome to change it up!
+You’re welcome to change it up as you master how to use a metronome!
 Because the most important thing for you as a musician is that you keep your practice interesting and challenging.
 You can either increase the tempo, or play double time.
 Playing two notes per tick on metronome.

 If that’s not quite the change you’re looking for, then try out one of these many different combinations of the spider exercise:

 You’re also more than able to modify these practices to make them far more challenging to greatly improve your finger dexterity and challenge yourself with odd patterns.